-44. Order volumes of 15 GL and 50 GL were considered for the 2022/23 desalinated water order advice.
-These options provided water security by managing the Low and Medium Zone risks, minimised foregone harvest and major reservoirs reaching capacity and maintained a buffer against the impacts of future drought,.
-These two potential order volumes can also meet most of the desalinated water order advice principles in 2022/23.
+45. Order volumes of 0 GL and 15 GL were considered for the 2023/24 desalinated water order advice.
+These options provided water security by managing the Critical Water Use Only and Be Proactive Zone risks, minimised foregone harvest and major reservoirs reaching capacity and maintains a buffer against the impacts of future drought.
+These two potential order volumes meet most of the desalinated water order advice principles in 2023/24.

-- 45. Both of the final two order advice volumes that were considered would not result in customer bill increases from 2021/22 to 2022/23. - 46.
-To best balance the need to manage the risk of foregone harvest while maintaining a storage buffer and minimising customer bill impacts, desalinated water order advice of 15 GL for 2022/23 is most aligned with the desalination order advice principles.
-Thereafter, non-binding forecasts of 75 GL in 2023/24 and 75 GL in 2024/25 are recommended.
+- 46. A 0 GL order does not impact customer bills while a 15 GL order results in small customer bill increases from 2022/23 to 2023/24. - 47.
+To best balance the need to manage the risk of foregone harvest while maintaining a storage buffer and minimising customer bill impacts, desalinated water order advice of 0 GL for 2023/24 is most aligned with the desalination order advice principles.
+Thereafter, non-binding forecasts of 50 GL in 2024/25 and 75 GL in 2025/26 are recommended.